dougabugg/dfos-license/README.md

 # Doug's Free and Open Source License
+This git repository has an MIT License for the "source code", but the text in dfos license is different from the text in MIT License.
-NOTE: the license of this git repository is in `./LICENSE`, and the text of the dfos-license is in `./src/DFOS-LICENSE`.
+The license of this git repository is  in `./LICENSE`, and the text of the dfos-license is in `./src/DFOS-LICENSE`.
 You can find Doug's email in the git history of this repository.

 # TODO
 The text should be generic for whatever the file the license resides in is named.